 Situated high on the bank overlooking the North Saskatchewan River valley, the seven-storey Grand Trunk Pacific Hotel (faced with Indiana limestone and roofed with copper) was built and furnished at a cost of about $2,250,000 (over $35 million today).
 The characteristic Chateau style, an adaptation of French 16th Century castles, was first brought to Canada in 1892.

 In 1953, a 16-storey, 300-bedroom addition was built to meet the pressing need for more rooms and convention facilities.
-The very marked change in architecture from the original Chateau-style of 1915 caused Edmontonians to refer to the addition as 'The Mac and the box it came in.'
+This very noticeable change in architecture from the original Chateau-style of 1915 caused Edmontonians to refer to the addition as 'The Mac and the box it came in.'
 The addition was demolished in 1986.

-After more than half a century of glamour, The Hotel Macdonald closed its doors in 1983 after the Universiade Games, as it had fallen into a state of disrepair.
-On January 08, 1985, the City of Edmonton designated the hotel as a Municipal Heritage Resource (and thereby saving it from the wrecking ball!) and was the first building in Edmonton to receive this special designation.
-Five heritage areas are included in the designation: The building exterior, the Confederation Lounge, the Lobby, the Wedgwood Room, and the Empire Ballroom.
+After more than half a century of glamour, Fairmont Hotel Macdonald closed its doors in 1983 after the Universiade Games, as it had fallen into a state of disrepair.
+On January 08, 1985, the City of Edmonton designated the Hotel as a Municipal Heritage Resource (and thereby saving it from the wrecking ball) and was the first building in Edmonton to receive this special designation.
+Five heritage areas are included in the designation: The building exterior, The Confederation Lounge, the Lobby, the Wedgwood Room, and the Empire Ballroom.

-Restored, The Hotel Macdonald, exuding a feeling of Victorian elegance, re-opened its doors to the public on May 15, 1991.
-The hotel in Edmonton boasted every modern convenience while preserving its heritage detailing.
+Restored, Fairmont Hotel Macdonald, exuding a feeling of Victorian elegance, re-opened its doors to the public on May 15, 1991.
+The Hotel in Edmonton boasted every modern convenience while preserving its heritage detailing.

-During the restoration, a number of specialty suites were constructed in what had once been the attic of the hotel.
+During the restoration, a number of specialty suites were constructed in what had once been the attic of the Hotel.
 These suites feature turret spaces and breathtaking views of the city and the river valley.
-The Fairmont Hotel Macdonald's grandest suite, the Royal Suite, is built on two levels and includes a large foyer, dining room, service pantry, two bedrooms, two and one-half bathrooms, and spacious living room.
+Fairmont Hotel Macdonald's grandest suite, the Queen Elizabeth II Suite, is built on two levels and includes a large foyer, dining room, service pantry, two bedrooms, two and one-half bathrooms, and spacious living room.
 Guests staying in this grand suite will truly feel 'royal'.

-Over the years, 'The Mac' has proudly hosted visitors from all walks of life, including the many American soldiers stationed here during World War II.
+Over the years, 'The Mac' has proudly hosted visitors from all walks of life, including the many American soldiers stationed here during the Second World War.
 The royal visit of King George VI and Queen Elizabeth (later known as the Queen Mother) in 1939 caused throngs of well-wishers to gather below the main balcony in hopes of a glance (and creating Edmonton's first traffic jam).